cuthbertLab/music21/music21/doc/html/_sources/moduleMeter.txt

         .. method:: partition(value)

             Partitioning creates and sets a number of MeterTerminals that make up this MeterSequence.
-A simple way to partition based on arguement time.
+A simple way to partition based on argument time.
 Single integers are treated as beat counts; lists are treated as numerator lists; MeterSequence objects are call partitionByOther().

             >>> a = MeterSequence('5/4+3/8')
             >>> len(a)